jpbruinsslot/docker-django/README.md

 Check the [github project](https://github.com/docker/docker-compose/releases) for new releases

 ### Django

-Create django project in the `code` folder or copy a project to the `code` folder or use the sample project enclosed in this project and go directly to the section 'Fire it up':
+First, copy your django project to the `projects` folder or create a fresh one, or use the sample project enclosed in this project.

+Since this project makes use of the docker-compose yml overrides to build up your instance, you'll need to create a.

 ```bash
 $ django-admin.py startproject <name_project>